All Episodes

 Because I can tell you this.

-I mean, ISIS is in twenty-eight countries.
+I mean, ISIS is in 28 countries.

-This progressive left-wing party, these liberals have got to wake up.
+This progressive, left-wing party, these liberals have got to wake up.

-This country does not belong to only you.
+And Hillary Clinton, no to self, this country does not belong to only you.

 It belongs to everyone under this roof.